-•To drive you must no longer be taking narcotic pain pills. (plain Tylenol is allowed) Also, you must feel strong and alert.
-You need to leave your arm in the sling to hold the bottom of the steering wheel, and should not actively raise your arm until cleared by physical therapy.
-Most people start driving approximately two weeks after surgery.
+To drive you must no longer be taking narcotic pain pills (plain Tylenol is allowed).
+Also, you must feel strong and alert.
+You may take your arm out of the sling to hold the bottom of the steering wheel.
+Most people start driving approximately 1-2 weeks after surgery.